Requesting Assistance and Resources

 Although submissions are not reviewed outside regular business hours, all submissions are promptly reviewed and addressed by a member of the CARE team.
-If you have questions or would like to consult, please contact Director of CARE and Case Management Marysol Mendoza at email@example.com or 562.907.5118.
+If you have questions or would like to consult, please contact the CARE Office at CARE@whittier.edu or 562.907.4233.

 Academic Support Referral

 The CARE Academic Support Referral is specifically for academic-related concerns and can be submitted by faculty, staff, students, and other members of the Whittier College community.
-Faculty and staff must first attempt to contact the student directly via email, in-person, or phone call, before submitting this form.
+Faculty and staff must first attempt to contact the student directly before submitting this form.